simeononsecurity/simeononsecurity.ch/content/articles/how-to-create-strong-passwords/index.en.md

 In 2026's increasingly sophisticated threat landscape, having strong and secure passwords has never been more critical to protect your online accounts from unauthorized access.
 With **AI-powered password cracking tools** processing billions of password attempts per second, **credential stuffing attacks** using datasets from over 20 billion compromised accounts, and **social engineering** becoming more convincing through deepfakes and generative AI, weak or compromised passwords represent one of the greatest security vulnerabilities for individuals and organizations alike.

 According to recent threat intelligence, **over 80% of data breaches** in 2025-2026 involved weak, stolen, or reused passwords.
-Hackers are no longer just script kiddies with basic tools—they're well-funded cybercriminal organizations using cutting-edge AI, massive computing power, and extensive databases of previously leaked credentials to gain unauthorized access to accounts within seconds or minutes.
+Hackers are no longer just script kiddies with basic tools - they're well-funded cybercriminal organizations using advanced AI, massive computing power, and extensive databases of previously leaked credentials to gain unauthorized access to accounts within seconds or minutes.

 In this comprehensive guide, we'll explore how to create strong passwords that can resist modern attacks, the power of passphrases, the emerging standard of passkeys, and how password managers like Bitwarden can help you manage your passwords effectively while maintaining the highest security standards.